H1D/TaxHacker/README.md

 docker exec -it postgres psql -U postgres -d taxhacker -c "SELECT value FROM verification ORDER BY created_at DESC LIMIT 1;"
 ```

+5. Seed the DB.
+Becasuse we skipped the normal routed DB seeding won't happedn automatically.
+Open `<YOUR URL>/settings/danger` and click `[Reset fields, currencies and categories]`

 ## ⌨️ Local Development

 We use: